 - Repeat the process for every photo session, since your white balance will change in every situation.

-2: Using Temperature
+2. Using Temperature

 They often say that once you learn how to use the temperature method, you can easily shoot pictures under most conditions and never have to worry about carrying cards around.

 • Candlelight – 1000 – 2000 K